Skip to content

 Clinical Opportunities

-During this 1-year clinical fellowship (2nd year optional to pursue additional interests), fellows will provide longitudinal Primary Care to people living with HIV while engaging in mentored projects focused on improving care for people living with HIV and HIV prevention.
+During this 1-year clinical fellowship (2nd year optional to pursue additional interests), fellows provide longitudinal Primary Care to people living with HIV while engaging in mentored projects focused on improving care for people living with HIV and HIV prevention.

-• Fellows will be based primarily at both KP Oakland and San Francisco HIV clinics, where they will provide primary care to a longitudinal panel of patients.
+• Fellows will be based at both KP Oakland and San Francisco HIV clinics, where they will provide primary care to a longitudinal panel of patients.
 Fellows will spend an equal amount of time at each site.

 Back To Top